junybike/sfml_project1/README.md

-# SFML-Project 1: Stickman Game
+# SFML-Project 1: Stickman Fighter
 Simple 2D action game developed by SFML library in C++

 ## How to Play - Linux